CamilleThHEIG/CamilleThHEIG/README.md

 I'm a student at HEIG-VD in Yverdon-les-Bains Switzerland.
 Train and chess enjoyer.

-Have basic knowledges about C++, C, Python.
+Have knowledges about C++, C, Python, Java, and web dev.
 Always willing to help, unless you're a dolphin.

 Reach me at : camilletheubet@proton.me